Mobilizing the UBC community

 UBC Vancouver Climate Emergency Forum

 On March 11, 2020, the UBC Vancouver Climate Emergency Forum brought together students, faculty and staff to learn, engage and discuss bold actions around how UBC can address the climate emergency.

 The panel discussion was hosted by Walter Merida, associate dean, research and industrial partnerships, UBC Engineering, who is also senior faculty advisor to the president.
 Santa J. Ono gave the opening remarks to 180 participants, and 70 people took part in the breakout discussions.

 - David R. Boyd, associate professor of law, policy and sustainability

 - Gregor Robertson, global ambassador of Mayors for Climate and former Vancouver mayor

 The following video of the panel discussion will inform and inspire your conversation around the climate emergency.

 UBC held three pop-up events on the Vancouver campus and five at UBC Okanagan from March 2 to 11.
 Designed as an easy way for the UBC community to provide input on the engagement process, these events collectively attracted over 1,000 people.

 The online survey collected input from 1,985 participants from February 27 to March 27.
-A full analysis of survey responses will be included in the Interim Report, which will be posted here in June.
+A full analysis of survey responses are included in the Consultation Interim Report.
+View the full report here.